Friday, October 31, 2008

 International trade

-International trade is in principle not different from domestic trade as the motivation and the behavior of parties involved in a trade does not change fundamentally depending on whether trade is across a border or not.
+domestic trade as the motivation and the behavior of parties involved in a trade does not change fundamentally depending on whether trade is across a border or not.
 The main difference is that international trade is typically more costly than domestic trade.
 The reason is that a border typically imposes additional costs such as tariffs, time costs due to border delays and costs associated with country differences such as language, the legal system or a different culture.

 International trade uses a variety of currencies, the most important of which are held as foreign reserves by governments and central banks.
 Here the percentage of global cummulative reserves held for each currency between 1995 and 2005 are shown: the US dollar is the most sought-after currency, with the Euro in strong demand as well.

-Another difference between domestic and international trade is that factors of production such as capital and labor are typically more mobile within a country than across countries.
+factors of production such as capital and labor are typically more mobile within a country than across countries.
 Thus international trade is mostly restricted to trade in goods and services, and only to a lesser extent to trade in capital, labor or other factors of production.
 Then trade in good and services can serve as a substitute for trade in factors of production.
 Instead of importing the factor of production a country can import goods that make intensive use of the factor of production and are thus embodying the respective factor.
 An example is the import of labor-intensive goods by the United States from China.
 Instead of importing Chinese labor the United States is importing goods from China that were produced with Chinese labor.
 International trade is also a branch of economics, which, together with international finance, forms the larger branch of international economics.

 Fair Trade Rice Eating Contest